uw-madison-aae/uw.authentication.shibboleth/README.md

 # UW.Authentication

-This library is for ASP.Net applications (ASP.Net Core 3.1+) and [Shibboleth](https://www.shibboleth.net/) authentication at the University of Wisconsin-Madison.
+This library is for ASP.Net applications (ASP.Net 5.0+) and [Shibboleth](https://www.shibboleth.net/) authentication at the University of Wisconsin-Madison.
 Although the library is created using UW Shibboleth attributes, it can be overriden to utilize alternative attribute mappings for other systems.

 ### Purpose
 - Handle MVC authentication in order to utilize things like the [Authorize] attribute